Understanding Eviction Notices in Kansas

 If the tenant files an answer to the complaint and the court needs more information, a trial date is set for 14 days after the answer has been filed.

 If the landlord wins, judgment is entered, and the landlord can request a Writ of Restitution to remove the tenant from the premises.
-The execution order is served on the tenant by a marshal, sheriff’s deputy, or other law enforcement.
+A marshal, sheriff’s deputy, or other law enforcement officer serves the execution order on the tenant.

 The tenant then has twenty-four hours to leave the premises.